rwbn9890/interview/README.md

 16. Explain code splitting & Lazy loading
 17. What is History Function
 18. How SEO optimized React is ?
+19. How we can share the props between sibling components while using React router
 ---